curtisai/notes/win/notes.md

 Contains the window class attributes that are registered by the _RegisterClass_ function

 ### Members
-1. style: the class style/styles.
+1. `style`: the class style/styles.
 This member can be any combination of the Class style.
-2. lpfnWndProc: A pointer to the window procedure.
+2. `lpfnWndProc`: A pointer to the window procedure.
 You must use the CallWindowProc function to call the window procedure.
-3. cbClsExtra: The number of extra bytes to allocate following the window-class structure.
+3. `cbClsExtra`: The number of extra bytes to allocate following the window-class structure.
 The system initializes the bytes to zero.
-4. cbWndExtra: The number of extra bytes to allocate following the window instance.
+4. `cbWndExtra`: The number of extra bytes to allocate following the window instance.
 The system initializes the bytes to zero.
-5. hInstance: A handle to the instance that contains the window procedure for the class.
+5. `hInstance`: A handle to the instance that contains the window procedure for the class.
-6. hIcon: A handle to the class icon.
+6. `hIcon`: A handle to the class icon.
 This member must be a handle to an icon resource.
 If this member is NULL, the system provides a default icon.
-7. hCursor: A handle to the class cursor.
+7. `hCursor`: A handle to the class cursor.
 This member must be a handle to a cursor resource.
 If this member is NULL, an application must explicitly set the cursor shape whenever the mouse moves into the application's window.
-8. hbrBackground: A handle to the class background brush.
+8. `hbrBackground`: A handle to the class background brush.
 This member can be a handle tot the physical brush to be used for painting the background, or it can be a color value.
-9. lpszMenuName: The resource name of the class menu, as the name appears in the resource file.
+9. `lpszMenuName`: The resource name of the class menu, as the name appears in the resource file.
-10. lpszClassName: A pointer to a null-terminated string or is an atom.
+10. `lpszClassName`: A pointer to a null-terminated string or is an atom.

 ---------